 Although this energy concept is widely used today because it is environmentally friendly, there are still a few flaws that a hydropower engineer must address.
 The hydropower industry is always changing, and this job requires you to come up with new ideas to make this energy source less expensive and less prone to flooding.
 Most companies or government agencies require a hydropower engineer to have at least a bachelor’s degree, preferably in civil engineering, and several years of experience due to the complicated nature of the job.

-The responsibilities of this profession vary greatly depending on the facility for which he or she works, but designing and construction are far the most important tasks for this position.
+The responsibilities of this profession vary greatly depending on the facility for which he or she works, but designing and construction are by far the most important tasks for this position.
 A hydropower engineer is responsible for assisting in the construction of a hydropower machine while staying within a set budget and ensuring that the product meets all legal requirements.
 He or she should be extremely familiar with a variety of design software, other hydropower projects, and all modern technology used in the construction of these facilities, as the design process is extremely complex.